-Only officially passed motions of the Council are binding on the Principal/Director.
+Only officially passed motions of the Council are binding on the Executive Director.

-- 1. Decisions or instructions of individual Council members, officers, or committees are not binding on the Director except in rare instances in which Council has specifically delegated this authority. - 2.
-If Council members or committees request information or assistance without Council authorization, the Director may refuse such requests that require, in his/her opinion, an inappropriate amount of staff time or funds or are disruptive to the daily operations.
+- 1. Decisions or instructions of individual Council members, officers, or committees are not binding on the Executive Director except in rare instances in which Council has specifically delegated this authority. - 2.
+If Council members or committees request information or assistance without Council authorization, the Executive Director may refuse such requests that require, in his/her opinion, an inappropriate amount of staff time or funds or are disruptive to the daily operations.

-POLICY 3.2: ACCOUNTABILITY OF THE DIRECTOR
+POLICY 3.2: ACCOUNTABILITY OF THE EXECUTIVE DIRECTOR

-The Director is the only staff person accountable to the Governing Council for operational achievement and conduct.
+The Executive Director is the only staff person accountable to the Governing Council for operational achievement and conduct.

-- 1. The Council will not give instructions to persons who report directly or indirectly to the Director. - 2.
-The Council will not evaluate, either formally or informally, any staff other than the Director. - 3.
-The Council will view Director performance as identical to organizational performance, so that organizational accomplishment of Council stated Ends and compliance with Management Limitations will be deemed successful Director performance.
+- 1. The Council will not give instructions to persons who report directly or indirectly to the Executive Director. - 2.
+The Council will not evaluate, either formally or informally, any staff other than the Executive Director. - 3.
+The Council will assess Executive Director performance on a variety of factors with particular attention paid to organizational performance.
+As such, organizational accomplishment of the Council's stated Ends and compliance with Management Limitations, while expected, will be an important component of the overall successful performance of the Executive Director.

-POLICY 3.3: DELEGATION TO THE DIRECTOR
+POLICY 3.3: DELEGATION TO THE EXECUTIVE DIRECTOR

-The Council will instruct the Director through written policies that prescribe the organizational Ends to be achieved, and describe organizational situations and actions to be avoided, allowing the Director to use any reasonable interpretation of these policies.
+The Council will instruct the Executive Director through written policies that prescribe the organizational Ends to be achieved, and describe organizational situations and actions to be avoided, allowing the Executive Director to use any reasonable interpretation of these policies.

-1. The Council will develop and maintain Ends policies instructing the Director to achieve certain results, for certain recipients at a specified worth or priority.
+1. The Council will develop and maintain Ends policies instructing the Executive Director to achieve certain results, for certain recipients at a specified worth or priority.
 These policies will be developed systematically from the broadest, most general level to more defined levels.
 All issues that are not Ends issues as defined here are Means issues.

-- 2. The Council will develop and maintain Management Limitations policies that limit the latitude the Director may exercise in choosing the organizational means.
+- 2. The Council will develop and maintain Management Limitations policies that limit the latitude the Executive Director may exercise in choosing the organizational means.
 These policies will be developed systematically from the broadest, most general level to more defined levels.
-The Council will not prescribe organizational means delegated to the Director. - a.
-As long as the Director uses any reasonable interpretation of the Council's Ends and Management Limitations policies, the Director is authorized to establish all further policies, make all decisions, take all actions, establish all practices and pursue all activities.
-Such decisions of the Director shall have full force and authority as if decided by the Council. - 3.
-The Council may change its Ends and Management Limitations policies, thereby shifting the boundary between Council and Director domains.
-By doing so, the Council changes the latitude of choice given to the Director.
-However, as long as any particular delegation is in place, the Council will respect and support the Director's choices that are compliant with a reasonable interpretation of those policies.
+The Council will not prescribe organizational means delegated to the Executive Director. - a.
+As long as the Executive Director uses any reasonable interpretation of the Council's Ends and Management Limitations policies, the Executive Director is authorized to establish all further policies, make all decisions, take all actions, establish all practices and pursue all activities.
+Such decisions of the Executive Director shall have full force and authority as if decided by the Council. - 3.
+The Council may change its Ends and Management Limitations policies, thereby shifting the boundary between Council and Executive Director domains.
+By doing so, the Council changes the latitude of choice given to the Executive Director.
+However, as long as any particular delegation is in place, the Council will respect and support the Executive Director's choices that are compliant with a reasonable interpretation of those policies.

-POLICY 3.4: MONITORING DIRECTOR PERFORMANCE
+POLICY 3.4: MONITORING EXECUTIVE DIRECTOR PERFORMANCE

-The Council will systematically and rigorously monitor Director job performance to determine the extent to which Ends are being achieved and whether operational activities fall within boundaries established in Management Limitations policies.
+The Council will systematically and rigorously monitor Executive Director job performance to determine the extent to which Ends are being achieved and whether operational activities fall within boundaries established in Management Limitations policies.